ivanov/vim-ipython/README.rst

 If at any later time you wish to bring this shell up, including if you've set ``monitor_subchannel=False``, hit ``<leader>s``.

+**NEW since IPython 0.12**
+For local kernels (kernels running on the same machine as vim), `Ctrl-C` in the vim-ipython 'shell' sends an keyboard interrupt.
+(Note: this feature may not work on Windows, please report the issue to ).

 -------
 Options